 The tenant base in the REIT's properties is geographically well-diversified, with many tenants having large national or multi-national footprints.
-Each of the REIT's properties, except two, is anchored by a Grocery Anchor Tenant or a large national or international retailer with an established reputation that is a consumer staples and/or grocery retailer, which Slate Canada believes represents a defensive asset class with limited downside in volatile markets.
+Each of the REIT's properties are anchored by a grocery tenant, which the REIT believes represents a defensive asset class with limited downside in volatile markets.

-The following table shows the parent companies of the fifteen largest tenants which, when taken together, comprise 48.1% of the REIT's properties' GLA across 93 stores in total.
-The fifteen largest tenants combined have a weighted average lease term of 5.61 years and account for 38.7% of the REIT's properties' portfolio annualized in-place base rent.
+The following table shows the parent companies of the fifteen largest tenants which, when taken together, comprise 49.0% of the REIT's properties' GLA across 87 stores in total.
+The fifteen largest tenants account for 39.7% of the REIT's properties' portfolio annualized in-place base rent.